SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Main_Release_10.3/Cube_10.3.0_CU7.md

 ---
-uid: Cube_Feature_Release_10.3.10
+uid: Cube_Main_Release_10.3.0_CU7
 ---

-# DataMiner Cube Feature Release 10.3.10 – Preview
+# DataMiner Cube Main Release 10.3.0 CU7 – Preview

 > [!IMPORTANT]
 > We are still working on this release.
 Some release notes may still be modified or moved to a later release.
 Check back soon for updates!

 > [!TIP]
-> For release notes for this release that are not related to DataMiner Cube, see [General Feature Release 10.3.10](xref:General_Feature_Release_10.3.10).
+> For release notes for this release that are not related to DataMiner Cube, see [General Main Release 10.3.0 CU6](xref:General_Main_Release_10.3.0_CU6).

-## Highlights

-*No highlights have been added to this release yet.*

-## Other new features

-*No other features have been added to this release yet.*

-## Changes

 ### Enhancements